Even More Children’s Books on Women… Amazing Women!

 Oh I know I’ve already put together a couple of lists of amazing books on women… but I just can’t stop myself!

 Seriously, there are just too many real, fierce, inspiring, world-changing women out there!
 And I love that children’s authors have focused on these amazing people.
-I love reading these books with my boys… it’s another way to each them to love wonderful women!
+I love reading these books about women in history with my boys… it’s another way to each them to love wonderful women!

 As the mom of boys, I want to make sure my kids know that women do amazing things – just like men.